evadecker/eva.town/src/content/pages/about/index.md

 Occasionally I play piano and listen to city pop and noodle with synths.
 I like [reading](https://goodreads.com/evadecker) about urbanism, transit, and queer history.
 I'd like to have a garden one day.
 I'm still a Nintendo fan.

-I'm currently open to new freelance or full-time work.
-If you have a role that sounds like a fit, email me at hey@evadecker.com.
+I'm currently open to new freelance or full-time work—[download my resume.](/downloads/eva-decker-resume.pdf) If you have a role that sounds like a fit, email me at hey@evadecker.com.